teese/korbinian/README.md

 # README #

-The korbinian module contains Mark's code for the analysis of TMD conservation, primarily using uniprot and simap data.
+The korbinian module is used for the analysis of TMD conservation, primarily using uniprot, OMPdb and simap data.

 ### What is this repository for? ###